Tips & Tricks

 Looking for some listening inspiration?
 Our MED-EL Podcasts are a great place to start!

-• Focus on listening, don’t try to multitask as this will probably lead to you tuning the audio out.
+• Focus on listening alone in a quiet place rather than multitasking as this would probably lead to you tuning the audio out and relying more on the visual.

-• Connect your audio processor to your device (mobile phone, tablet etc.) with AudioStream, AudioLink or direct audio cable for the best sound quality while listening.
+• Connect your audio processor to your device (mobile phone, tablet, etc.) with AudioStreamAudioLink, or a direct audio cable for the best sound quality while listening.
+If you have SONNET 3, you can even listen directly thanks to its built-in direct streaming.

 • Does a family member or friend listen to the same podcast?
-Or have they read the same book?
-Chat with another person about what you listened to, this will help to check your understanding of the content and allow you to exercise your auditory memory as you recall the facts, information and topics you heard.
+Have they read the same book?
+Are you in a book club?
+Chat with others about what you listened to.
+This will help you check your understanding and allow you to exercise your auditory memory as you recall the facts, information, and topics you heard.

 Also see our previous blog posts which include tips and tricks for home practice, as well as free printable handouts.